New to IllinoisCompare Car Insurance Quotes in 3 Steps

 Need more information?
 Visit our Military Drivers page.

-Non-US citizens who have been granted legal entry into the US and are living in Illinois may apply for a Temporary Visitor Driver's License (TVDL) with the
+Non-US citizens who have been granted legal entry into the US and are living in Illinois may apply for a Temporary Visitor Driver's License (TVDL) with the Secretary of State.

 The following requirements must be met if you wish to have a Illinois license: